mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 Incentivize pharmaceutical companies to develop treatments that prevent disability and reduce government medical costs, promoting public health and economic efficiency.

 ### 8.2 Definitions
-1. **Savings Sharing Program:** Rewards for verified cost savings from treatments preventing disability and reducing expenditures.
+1. **Savings Sharing Program:** A financial incentive system that rewards pharmaceutical companies for developing treatments that prevent disability and reduce government medical costs.
-2. **Cost Savings:** Reduced government medical expenses from decreased hospitalizations, long-term care needs, and disability-related costs.
+2. **Cost Savings:** Measurable reductions in government medical expenses, including:
+   - Fewer hospital stays
+   - Reduced long-term care needs
+   - Lower disability-related costs
-3. **Evaluation Period:** Typically five years post-approval to assess public health and cost impacts.
+3. **Evaluation Period:** A five-year monitoring period after treatment approval to measure its impact on public health and costs.
-4. **Independent Assessment Body (IAB):** Evaluates treatment performance and calculates cost savings.
+4. **Independent Assessment Body (IAB):** An external organization that evaluates how well treatments work and calculates their cost savings to the healthcare system.

 ### 8.3 Eligibility Criteria
 Treatments must: